SanoopAnanth/FWC_Hackathon/README.md

 Enter the dish name, ingredients, and instructions in the provided text input fields.
 ***Generate Recipe 📜***
 Click the "Generate Recipe" button to receive personalized recipe suggestions instantly.

+Thank you,
+Regards
+Sanoop A (contributer),
+Faizal Hussain (contributer)